The Young Artist of the Year 2022 – Emma Jääskeläinen, At Her Fingertips

 Sculptor Emma Jääskeläinen (b.
-1988) is known for her massively monumental stone sculptures that the artist makes out of classical types of stone such as granite, marble and travertine, updating the materials into the language of contemporary art.
+1988) is the 38th recipient of this nationally notable art award.
+She is known for her massively monumental stone sculptures that the artist makes out of classical types of stone such as granite, marble and travertine, updating the materials into the language of contemporary art.
 The artist avoids excessive seriousness through the use of surprising choices of material.
 A pocket-sized monumental sculpture illustrates well how Jääskeläinen plays with greatly varying scale: palm-fitting, huggable and impossible, as the artist herself describes it.
 Other opposites, such as hard and soft, are also present in the artist’s works which can also be seen as portraits in the broader sense of the term.

 Corporeality is a key contentual starting point in Emma Jääskeläinen’s art.
 Masses are treated in a physical manner where the dialogue between the artist and the material gains a tangible form without losing its sensitivity.
 It is motion and presence, the working of mass and volume through which the artist’s intuitive experience becomes publicly visible and open for experiencing.